Tires are an essential part of the car. They are responsible for providing traction, stability, and safety.

 The tires are responsible for providing traction, stability, and safety.
 Therefore they must be properly inflated to make sure the car is at its optimum performance level.

-There are two types of tires – summer and winter tires.
-Summer tires have a softer rubber compound which provides better grip on dry surfaces but not as good on wet surfaces as compared to winter tires.
+There are two types of tires summer and winter tires.
+Summer tires have a softer rubber compound which provides better grip on dry surfaces but is not as good on wet surfaces as compared to winter tires.

 The hardness of winter tire rubber allows it to provide better grip on wet surfaces but has less rolling resistance which means that it burns more fuel than summer tires do because it takes more energy to move them.